 Confirmed HIV status

-If a user is on the P2P sharing component their status is confirmed.
+If a user is on the Peer-to-Peer (P2P) sharing component, their status is confirmed.
 This means that the other P2P users will know their confirmed status.
 The application maintenance team would not be able to associate this information with the user’s identity if implemented and may not have access to it at all.

-App usage data (data analytics)
+App usage data (for data analytics)

-We track how people use the app e.g. which features they use, in order to improve it.
+We track how people use the App e.g. which features they use, in order to improve the design.

 Security

-Accessing the app
+Accessing the App

 Tracking features